 Storing and retrieving external data to target users

-The Kameleoon Web and Feature Experimentation solutions allow you to target users based on external data stored on other systems (such as CRMs and CDPs ), using the Data API’s Map endpoint and custom data.
+Kameleoon Web and Feature Experimentation solutions allow you to targeting users based on external data stored on other systems (such as CRMs and CDPs), using the Data API’s Map endpoint and custom data.

-• How to store external user data using the POST Map endpoint,
+- Storing external user data using the POST Map endpoint.

-• How to leverage the stored data in a targeting segment by utilizing custom data feature with your experiments.
+- Leveraging stored data in a targeting segment by utilizing custom data with experiments.

-Post data to Kameleoon using the DATA API’s MAP endpoint
+Post data using the DATA API’s MAP endpoint

-Since the Data API is a REST API, you will send a POST request to the MAP endpoint to store additional information linked to a specific key – which usually represents a visitor code or an internal User ID you must provide when a user visits the website.
+Since the Data API is a REST API, a POST request to the MAP endpoint stores additional information linked to a specific key—usually representing a visitor code or an internal user ID provided when a user visits the website.

-You may obtain an authentication token to access the MAP endpoint, following the same flow as the Automation API with JSON web tokens.
-This is optional.
-To learn more about authentication and rate limiting, you may refer to this article.
+You may obtain an authentication token to access the MAP endpoint following the same flow as the Automation API with JSON web tokens (optional).
+To learn more about authentication and rate limiting, see this article.

-• JSON object: The request body will contain an object consisting of a list of keys and their relevant user data.
+siteCode: A string of letters and numbers identifying the experiment project.
+See this article to learn how to retrieve it.- JSON object: The request body contains an object consisting of a list of keys and relevant user data.

 -H 'Content-Type: application/json' \